zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

 7. API ML static onboarding locates templates that are then used to set variables in the api-defs directory.
 No manual user action is required.
 Will this automated process still be available in Zowe V3?

    Static onboarding will continue to be available.
-The recommendation for Zowe V3 is to move the directory from Zowe workspace **[what is Zowe workspace?]**.
+The recommendation for Zowe V3 is to move the api-defs directory out of the [Zowe workspace](../appendix/zowe-glossary.md#workspace-directory).
 The `zowe.yaml` file contains a parameter called `components.discovery.alternativeStaticApiDefinitionsDirectories` that specifies where the directories for static definitions reside.